shaikezam/shaikezam.github.io/article/oltp_star_schema.md

 | 1           | John Doe  | 456 Oak St       |

 *Old data is overwritten with the new data.*

+**Explanation**: SCD Type 1 involves overwriting the existing data with new data.
+This approach does not preserve any history of changes; the most recent data is all that is retained.
+It is best used when only the current state of the data is relevant, and historical changes are not needed.

 #### SCD Type 2